Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Conclusions and open problems

 \section{Conclusions and open problems}

 We have formally introduced the class of belief-invariant communication equilibria and its quantum mechanical version.
 Even if such classes appeared implicitly in previous work, a systematic study and an hunt for useful applications was not performed before.
-With this work we would like to open the way for collaboration between the quantum information and the game theory community, to address the numerous open problems.
+The interested reader will find in the Appendix numerous potential directions for further research.
+With this work we would like to open the way for collaboration between the quantum information, the theoretical computer science, and the game theory community, to address the numerous open problems.
 We conclude the paper with a list of the ones we could think of.

-\begin{enumerate} \item \textit{Complete the complexity scenario.} In Section \ref{sec:properties} we discuss some computational complexity facts.
+\begin{enumerate} \item \textit{Complete the complexity scenario.} In the Appendix we discuss some computational complexity facts.
 For example, verifying that a solution is an equilibrium is easy if the number of actions is bounded, while finding the optimal (quantum) correlated equilibrium is a hard task, given the connection with multi-prover interactive proofs.
 However, how difficult is to sample a quantum or a belief-invariant equilibrium?
 Are there classes of games where this is easy, like the succinct games of \cite{Papadimitriou08}?